 The vertical lines in Fig. 3 show the peak positions, which were estimated with the "freezing" method, for the lowest temperature considered.
-We see that for the highest density ( $\mu/\rho_0 \approx 1.31$ in the figure) the peak positions of the two lowest temperatures differ.
+We see that for the highest density ($\mu/\rho_0 \approx 1.31$ in the figure) the peak positions of the two lowest temperatures differ.
 This dependence on temperature is not seen in the large- $N{\rm f}$ limit and is caused by bosonic fluctuations.

-For small $\mu$ on our smallest lattice, where homogeneous configurations dominate, we furthermore compared with a "cold start", which amounts to starting the simulation from $\Delta^{(0)}(t,x)=1+\mathrm{i}$ .
+For small μ on our smallest lattice, where homogeneous configurations dominate, we furthermore compared with a "cold start", which amounts to starting the simulation from $\Delta^{(0)}(t, x) = 1 + i$.
 Again we found matching results except for the lowest temperatures where the cold start is expected to suffer from severe autocorrelation problems.
+A detailed analysis of autocorrelation effects can be found in App.
+B.